pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 ### The spiral plan

-Once you have an outline for the text, start writing the first section, then write the second one, go back and read the first section, you will often find things that could be improved, now you can go back and rewrite the first section.
+Write the first section, then write the second section, go back and read the first section.
+You will often find things that can be fixed or improved, now you can rewrite the first section.

-Continue writing the next section, now go back and review the previous ones, rewrite what needs to be rewritten and repeat until it's good enough.
+Continue writing the next section, then go back and review the previous ones, rewrite what needs to be rewritten, repeat this process until the text is good enough.

 ### Linearizing dependencies